30 July 2020

 A few weeks into lockdown we finally got round to clearing and demolishing a shed.
 I forgot to take before photos of the mess it was in.

 This was the shed when we first moved in, the green one.
-It was in fairly good condition, but a piece was missing from rear of the base of the roof, and the right side door was slightly dodgy.
+It was in fairly good condition, but a piece was missing from the rear of the base of the roof, and the right side door was slightly dodgy.
 Over the years the door loosened off its hinges, and the right side got pushed out when some shelves inside fell over.
 Eventually the door fell off and the side caved in so it had to go.
 We hired a skip, emptied the contents and demolished it.

 It seemed a good idea to sort out the wooden shed too.